alvaroinckot/pylecular/README.md

 ## Status

-🚧 **Alpha Stage**: Pylecular is currently in its early development phase.
-It does not yet support all features of the Moleculer protocol.
-Expect breaking changes and limited functionality.
+🚧 **Early Development**: Pylecular is in alpha stage and under active development.
+Currently, it supports basic Moleculer protocol features and only includes NATS transport integration.
+The API is not stable, and breaking changes are expected.
+Use with caution in production environments.

 ## Features